jlink/property-based-testing-in-kotlin/docs/README.md

 - It provides you with a sample that has less complexity and that is therefore easier to reason about.
   In the ideal case, you have now the simplest failing sample, with no accidental complexity.
 - If it works perfectly - which it often does not - it will always shrink to the exact same sample.
-  That means less in-determinism in your tests, which is a major factor for continuous integration.
+  That means less non-determinism in your tests, which is a major factor for continuous integration.

 Shrinking is a major differentiator when it comes to comparing PBT libraries with each other.
 Libraries usually follow one of two approaches: